 Want to browse the Internet on your iPhone or iPad anonymously?
 Sometimes, you might not want your Internet browsing activity to be saved to your browser history – especially if you’re using a shared device.
-Luckily, there’s an easy way to browse the Internet privately and anonymously on an iPhone or iPad, and in this article, we’ll show you how to do it.
+Luckily, there’s an easy way to surf the Internet privately and anonymously on an iPhone or iPad, and in this article, we’ll show you how to do it.
 Both iPhone and iPad run the same iOS operating system, so the instructions will work exactly the same for both.
 The images in this article are screenshots from an iPhone 6S running iOS 10.2.1.

 The first step in anonymous browsing on your iOS device is to open up your web browser app.